VielenDanke/micro-docs/en/hello.md

 Important note:

-1. In order to user gRPC instead of http - need to replace http to grpc in --micro_out=components="micro|http" in script generator
+1. In order to use gRPC instead of http - need to replace http to grpc in --micro_out=components="micro|http"
 2. Implementation for gRPC in code has only one difference - need to pass grpcsrv.NewServer() instead of httpsrv.NewServer().
 Library could be found here: